 Function of the Change Board

-The function of the Change Board shall be to:
+The function of the Change Board shall be to decide whether to approve each Modification Proposal and each Authority-Led Variation, as further described in this Section D7.

-decide whether a Modification Proposal is ready for a DCC Impact Assessment to be requested;

-consider each Modification Report and the responses received in response to the Modification Report Consultation;

-decide whether to approve or reject the Modification Proposal in the form set out in the Modification Report (and, where there is at least one Alternative Solution, confirm whether the approval or rejection relates to the Proposed Solution or to an Alternative Solution); and

-decide whether to approve or reject a proposed Authority-Led Variation.

-Effect of the Change Board Decision

 The effect of the Change Board decision shall:

-in the case of Authority-initiated Modifications, Authority-Determined Modifications and Authority-Led Variations, be to recommend to the Authority that the variation be approved or rejected; or
+in the case of Authority-Initiated Modifications, Authority-Determined Modifications and Authority-Led Variations, be to recommend to the Authority that the variation be approved or rejected; or

 in the case of Self-Governance Modifications, be to approve or reject the variation.